TUDublinBlanchBusinessIT/project-Alfredopong-1/README.md

 - Allow a user to log in and view their own backlog.
 - Use sessions to control access to pages, which will log users out after a certain amount of time.
 - Use a DateTime calculation to estimate how many days are left to finish a game.
+- Each game will have a priority level (High, Medium or Low) so the user can focus on the most important titles first.
+- There will be a recommendation page that suggests games to play next based on priority, genre and upcoming target dates.